seinecle/mk99/docs/generated-slides/subdir/group-project_temp_html.md

 == 1.
 General goal
 //ST: 1.
 General goal

-The goal for this group project is to make you go and meet experts in one of the many topics covered by big data.

 //ST:!

+The goal for this group project is to make you go and meet experts in one of the many topics discussed in this course.

+//ST:!
-Preparing the interview, you will get to learn the topic more in depth.
+Preparing the interview, you will get to learn the topic you choose more in depth.

 //ST:!
 Meeting the expert, discussing with her, and learning about her environment (company, colleagues, ...), you will understand better what "doing big data" means in practice.